I seem to have a problem serving files with

 (connections.c.588) connection closed: write failed on fd 7.

 "sendfile backends do not fall back to write/writev if they are not supported by the kernel"

 github: closes #58

-#1 Updated by darix about 10 years ago
+#1 Updated by darix over 10 years ago

 so dont use sendfile if the underlying FS does not support it.